reporeq/reporeq/README.md

 ## Security Note

-All executable files in cloned repos are shimmed to `bin/`.
-Only clone repos you trust.
+Only executables in each repo's `bin/` directory are shimmed.
+This reduces the risk of shadowing system commands.
+Still, only clone repos you trust.
 Avoid repos with scripts named `ls`, `cd`, `test`, etc. that could shadow system commands.

 ## License